nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Deleting a person : `delete`
+### Deleting a student / task : `delete`

-Deletes the specified person from the address book.
+Deletes the specified student or task from their respective lists.

+* Delete a student at specified index
-Format: `delete INDEX`
+  - Format: `delete s/STUDENT_INDEX`

-* Deletes the person at the specified `INDEX`.
+* Delete a task at specified index
+  - Format: `delete t/TASK_INDEX`

+**Things to Note:**
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list s` followed by `delete s/2` deletes the 2nd student in Jarvis.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `list t` followed by `delete t/1` deletes the 1st task in Jarvis.

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all student and task from JARVIS.

 Format: `clear`

+#### **Warning!
+This action is irreversible!
+Please think twice before you use this**

 ### Exiting the program : `exit`